simiharis/Dominos_purchase_prediction/README.md

 Identified outliers using statistical methods or visualizations.
 Removed, transformed, or categorized outliers based on their impact.
-II.

 Exploratory Data Analysis (EDA)

 Exploratory Data Analysis (EDA) discovers patterns, relationships, and anomalies in the data.

-III.
  Sales Prediction

 Sales Prediction involves Time Series Forecasting, a technique used to predict future values based on historical data collected over time.